rohan-varma/rohan-varma.github.io/_posts/2016-9-20-React-Flux.md

 in a very declarative way.
 It can be thought of as the "View" portion of the Model-View-Controller pattern.
 Flux is a pattern also developed by Facebook for building web interfaces - it utilizes the concept of unidirectional data flow, which complements React's components quite well.
 In this post, we'll take a quick look as to how React and Flux can work together to create the components of a dynamic, responsive web application.
-I've learned a lot of this through the excellent [React Tutorial](https://facebook.github.io/react/docs/tutorial.html) and applied my knowledge through following along a [tutorial to create a full-stack app](https://facebook.github.io/react/docs/tutorial.html), both of which are excellent resources to check out.
+I've learned a lot of this through the excellent [React Tutorial](https://facebook.github.io/react/docs/tutorial.html) and applied my knowledge through following along a [tutorial to create a full-stack app](https://facebook.github.io/react/docs/tutorial.html), the latter being the inspiration for this post.

 ### React Overview
 [React](https://facebook.github.io/react/) is a powerful UI library developed at Facebook that uses an innovative diff algorithm to efficiently re-render components when